QualiSystems/Shell-Explorer/README.md

 Shell-Explorer

-Script used to generate shells.yaml file, which include list of all Shells, and packages.
+Script used to generate shells.yaml file, which includes a list of all Shells, and packages.